Square Bill Crankbaits: Must-Have Best Reaction Bites

 Ignoring Rod Angle

-Rod position changes the lure’s depth and the way it contacts cover.
-Small adjustments often make a big difference, especially around wood and rock.
+Rod position changes how the bait runs and how it deflects.
+Small adjustments can make a major difference in shallow water, especially around wood and rock.

-Square bill crankbaits remain a staple because they offer a mix of utility and aggression that other crankbait styles cannot always match.
+Square bill crankbaits remain a staple because they combine utility, versatility, and aggression in a way few other hard baits can match.

 What makes square bill crankbaits different from other crankbaits?